cabraham/Books/designingdataintensiveapplications.md

 You can however build a linearizable storage on top of total order broadcast and vice-versa.

 ### Distributed Transactions and Consensus

-FLP result proves that ther is no algorithm that is always able to reach consensus if there is a risk that a node may crash.
+[FLP Result](https://www.cs.yale.edu/homes/aspnes/pinewiki/FischerLynchPaterson.html) proves that there is no algorithm that is always able to reach consensus if there is a risk that a node may crash.
 It's a very restrictive model however and assumes a deterministic algorithm that cannot use clocks or timeouts.
 Consensus becomes solvable if timeouts are allowed.

 #### Atomic Commit and Two-Phase Commit (2PC)